Author: Natassha Dhanda

 • In the past I had a format for graphics which I tried but felt didn’t work

-• Consequently, I decided to continue using this format in future, adding to recognisability
+• I decided to continue using this format in future, adding to recognisability

 • November